quochungtran/MLOps-NLP-with-disaster-tweets/README.md

 - To view your highlighted cluster ID in the terminal, you can use the `kubectx` command.

 ![cluster_id](images/cluster_id.png)

+#### Install kubectl, kubectx and kubens

+Ensure that we have these tools to manage k8s cluster

+What are kubectx and kubens?

+- kubectx is a tool to switch between contexts (clusters) on kubectl faster.
+- kubens is a tool to switch between Kubernetes namespaces (and configure them for kubectl) easily.

+To install these tools, follow the instructions provided in the following section: https://github.com/ahmetb/kubectx#manual-installation-macos-and-linux.

+In my case kubens and kubectl cli were saved in `usr/local/bin/`.

 ##### Deploy nginx ingress controller